codeconsortium/CCDNComponentAttachmentBundle/README.md

 AttachmentBundle Provides the following features:

-2. List file uploads.
+1. List file uploads.
-1. Upload files.
+2. Upload files.
 3. Delete uploads.
 4. Attach files to various parts of your website.
 5. Thumbnail previews of attached files.
 6. Other users can download attached files.
+7. Utilises Twitter-Bootstrap interface by default.

 Before installation of this bundle, you can download the [Sandbox](https://github.com/codeconsortium/CCDNSandBox) for testing/development and feature review, or alternatively see the product in use at [CodeConsortium](http://www.codeconsortium.com).